Club Plum nominates for Best of the Net.

 We do not pay for accepted submissions.

-Yay for wondrous words.
+Yay for wondrous words and art.
 Yay for you.

 A Song for You